WaylonWalker/waylonwalkerv2/src/pages/blog/keyboard-driven-vscode.md

 🖱 right click in place

-I recently found this one, and find it quite useful to quickly do things like revert selected range, or extract variable.
+I recently found this one, and find it quite useful to quickly do things like revert selected range, or extract variable without leaving the keyboard.

 ``` json
 [